How does a search engine use information from anchor text in links pointed to pages?

 Parts of the Process

-It’s recommended that you read the full text of the patent if want to see more of the technical aspects involved in this patent.
+It’s recommended that you read the full text of the patent if want to see more of the technical aspects involved in this crawling rates patent.

 Epochs – a predetermined period of time, such as a day, in which events in this process take place.

 Active Segment – the segment from the base layer that gets crawled during a specific epoch.
-A different segment is selected each epoch, so that over the course of several epochs, all the segments are selected for crawling in a round-robin style.
+A different segment is selected for each epoch so that over the course of several epochs, all the segments are selected for crawling in a round-robin style.

 Movement between Daily Layer and Optional Real-Time Layer – Some URLs might be moved from one layer to another based upon information in history logs that indicate how frequently the content associated with the URLs is changing, as well as individual URL page ranks that are set by page rankers.